Error-tolerant quantum convolutional neural networks for symmetry-protected topological phases: introduction

 Using matrix product state (MPS) simulations, we show that the QCNN output is robust against symmetry-breaking errors below a threshold error probability.
 This enables new quantum phase recognition capabilities for QCNNs in scenarios where SOPs and previous QCNN designs \cite{cong2019} are impractical.
 SOPs rapidly vanish with an increasing length for any probability of symmetry-breaking errors \cite{groot2022}, whereas the QCNN proposed in Ref.~\cite{cong2019} rapidly concentrates symmetry-breaking errors with increasing depth leading to a vanishing output for any error probability.

-In addition to the tolerance to symmetry-breaking errors, the QCNNs constructed here tolerate all symmetry-preserving errors if the error channel is invertible.
-The error tolerance is limited close to phase boundaries due to diverging correlation lengths.
+In addition to the tolerance to symmetry-breaking errors, the QCNNs constructed here tolerate symmetry-preserving errors if the error channel is invertible.
+The error tolerance is limited close to phase boundaries as the threshold error probability decreases with diverging correlation lengths.
 Nonetheless, a sharp change in the QCNN output at the phase boundaries allows us to precisely determine critical values of Hamiltonian parameters.

 To facilitate the implementation of QCNNs on near-term quantum computers, we show that the QCNN circuits constructed here can be shortened from logarithmic to constant depth in system size by efficiently performing a large part of the computation in classical post-processing.
 The output of the QCNNs corresponds to the expectation value of a multiscale SOP, which is a sum of products of individual SOPs.
 The multiscale SOP can, in principle, be determined using direct Pauli measurements on the input state without using any quantum circuit.
 However, the constant-depth QCNN circuits, we derive here, reduce the sample complexity of measuring the multiscale SOP exponentially with system size in comparison to direct Pauli measurements.